 Despite these requirements, people still wind up purchasing Maryland homes with damaging termite infestations.
 They may find themselves hiring termite damage contractors to address the harm done and paying thousands of dollars in repair costs.
 In many cases, these termite infestations were caused or encouraged by the fraudulent or negligent behavior of home sellers, realtors or even termite inspection companies.

 At Whitney, LLP, our experienced termite damage lawyers help Maryland homeowners to fight back and seek financial compensation for the economic and non-economic losses caused by an infestation.
 In one 2019 case, our attorneys secured a $1,068,000 verdict for a Maryland homeowner against a negligent firm that failed to discover an infestation, leading to serious financial losses.
 We have successfully secured significant judgments and settlements for termite damage for our clients.

 Barry Simms of WBAL reported on the case of clients of ours who purchased a home that was infested with termites due to their own real estate telling them a termite inspection had been completed when none was done.
 Our Maryland termite attorneys pursue fraudulent termite inspectors, negligent pest control companies, deceptive real estate agents and careless home sellers for compensation.
-To pursue your termite damage claims, get started with a free consultation today.
+To pursue your termite damage claims, get started with a legal consultation today.

 Termite Damage Inspections for Maryland Mortgages